All Episodes

 Did you not probably defend this behavior before?

-He's still in his work.
+He still did his work.

 It's just sex.

-By the way, another sign if you're gonna watch the the Obama infomercial tonight on ABC.
+By the way, another sign, if you're going to watch the Obama infomercial tonight on ABC, here's another sign to put on your TV: free breast implants with a question mark.

-Speaking of Elliot Spitzer, remember how that all went down.
+Speaking of Elliot Spitzer, remember how that all went down?

 Stupid, he left evidence.